American Literature–Gilded Age: 1865-1914

 William Dean Howells.
 The Rise of Silas Lapham, 1885; A Hazard of New Fortunes, 1890.

 As the longtime editor of The Atlantic Monthly magazine, an important publisher of American fiction during this era, Howells’s influence on American style was large.
 He lectured and wrote articles advocating realism in fiction, meaning that characters should have both bad and good qualities, just like real people, and should come from the ranks of ordinary folks from the middle and working classes.
 Plots should be neither all comic nor all tragic, and should feature probable, typical events, not extraordinary or fantastical ones.
 He followed his own rules in his own fiction.

 The Rise of Silas Lapham tells the story of a businessman in the paint business who becomes wealthy through his aggressive business practices, but loses it all through pride, developing a better character in the end.
+It also describes, with sensitivity, the difficulty experienced by the whole family in moving from their working class background to the culture of the rich in New York City.
 A Hazard of New Fortunes follows a family’s move from insular Boston to the livelier international city of New York, where the father, Basil March, goes to assume the editorship of a brand-new magazine.
 The story examines the social and economic issues in New York City at the end of the 19th century as the family slowly, carefully explores the big city.

 Ambrose Bierce, “An Occurrence at Owl Creek Bridge”, 1890

 A tale of Civil War daring and tragedy, and an examination into the marvels of the mind when pushed to extremity.